 What is low-dose rate (LDR) brachytherapy?

-Low-dose rate (LDR) brachytherapy is a type of internal radiation therapy that delivers low doses of radiation from implants placed close to, or inside, the tumor(s) in the body.
+Low-dose rate (LDR) brachytherapy is a type of internal radiation therapy that delivers a high dose of radiation at a low-dose rate from implants placed permanently in the organ.

 Because cancer often affects organs and other essential structures, it is important for radiation treatment to be tightly focused on tumors to minimize serious side effects.
 This technique ensures the maximum radiation dose is given to cancerous tissues, while minimizing exposure to the surrounding healthy tissue.